Karpman drama triangle: Theory

 The motivations of the rescuer are the least obvious.
 In the terms of the triangle, the rescuer has a mixed or covert motive and benefits egoically in some way from being "the one who rescues".
-The rescuer has a surface motive of resolving the problem and appears to make great efforts to solve it, but also has a hidden motive to not succeed, or to succeed in a way in which they benefit.
-They may get a self-esteem boost, for example, or receive respected rescue status, or derive enjoyment by having someone depend on them and trust them and act in a way that ostensibly seems to be trying to help, but at a deeper level plays upon the victim in order to continue getting a payoff..
+The rescuer has a surface motive of resolving the problem and appears to make great efforts to solve it, but also has a hidden motive to not succeed, or to succeed in a way in which he or she benefits.
+The rescuer may get a self-esteem boost, for example, or receive respected rescue status, or derive enjoyment by having someone depend on or trust him or her and act in a way that ostensibly seems to be trying to help, but at a deeper level plays upon the victim in order to continue getting a payoff.

 The relationship between the victim and the rescuer may be one of codependency.
-The rescuer keeps the victim dependent by encouraging their victimhood.
-The victim gets their needs met by having the rescuer take care of them.
+The rescuer keeps the victim dependent by encouraging his or her victimhood.
+The victim gets his or her needs met by being taken care of by the rescuer.

 Participants generally tend to have a primary or habitual role (victim, rescuer, persecutor) when they enter into drama triangles.
-Participants first learn their habitual role in their family of origin.
+Participants first learn their habitual roles in their respective families of origin.
 Even though participants each have a role with which they most identify, once on the triangle, participants rotate through all the three positions.

 Each triangle has a "payoff" for those playing it.
 The "antithesis" of a drama triangle lies in discovering how to deprive the actors of their payoff.